-If drivers are speeding, they are more likely to have trouble stopping for red lights.
-Slippery roads also mean it takes more time to stop so drive to the conditions.
-When drivers are on the phone, texting, or otherwise distracted, they may run red lights or fail to stop before turning right.
-And, of course, there are people who think the safety rules do not apply to them.
-Whatever the reason, failing to stop at red lights is costly in terms of injuries and fatalities.
+If drivers are speeding, there is an increase in the likelihood they’ll have trouble stopping for red lights.
+Slippery roads also mean it takes more time to stop, reinforcing the importance of driving to the road conditions.
+Distracted drivers who are on their phone, texting, or are otherwise distracted, may run red lights or fail to stop before turning right.
+There are some drivers who think safe driving rules do not apply to them.
+Whatever the reason, failing to stop at red lights is dangerous in terms of injuries and fatalities.

 Who Gets Hurt

-In 2018, there were 995 collisions caused by failing to observe the traffic signal.
+In 2021, there were 840 crashes caused by failing to observe the traffic signal.
 Signal-light violations rank in the top three collision causes for severity of injury and likelihood of fatalities.
-In 2018, these collisions caused 192 injuries and/or fatalities.
+In 2021, these crashes caused 207 injuries and/or fatalities.
 Pedestrians are most at risk.

-- Pedestrians had the right-of-way in 845 collisions.
-In other words, drivers were at-fault 82% of the time
+- Pedestrians had the right-of-way in 590 crashes.
+In other words, drivers were at-fault 85% of the time

 Rules Around Red Lights